cheprasov/-js-elon-musk-game/README.md

 - London, UK

 ## What need to do, and what I have not done, because it is just for a test exercise.
 - I did not write js tests for code, sorry.
-I know that is worst practise.
+I know that is bad practise.
 - Optimization for web (minification for js and css, sprites for images, compression for images and mp3)
 - More smooth behaviour for rockets.
 - Use WebGL for render (pixi.js).